rm-hull/yalix/README.md

 # Yalix [![Build Status](https://secure.travis-ci.org/rm-hull/yalix.png)](http://travis-ci.org/rm-hull/yalix)

+> One night, around 3am, I was watching an infomercial for a product
+> claiming to restore men's hair.
+As I watched the story of one
+> formerly-bald individual, I became overwhelmed with joy.
+"At last!",
+> my brain said to itself, "This man has gotten the love and success
+> he deserves!
+What an incredible product this is, giving hope to the
+> hopeless!"
+>
+> Throughout the intervening years I've found myself wondering if I
+> could somehow recreate the emotional abandon and appreciation for
+> life induced by chronic sleep deprivation.
+The ultimate solution
+> would be some kind of potion — a couple quaffs to unleash my inner
+> Richard Simmons, but not for too long.

+— _Clojure for the Brave and True_

 Yalix is a LISP interpreter written in Python.
 The dialect it mostly resembles is that of [Racket](http://racket-lang.org/) but is by far less feature packed.
 It is an experiment to (a) learn implementing parsers